LDuheron/Philosophers/README.md

 Prior to diving into my notes and thought process for this project, I highly recommend watching the captivating YouTube video playlist titled "Unix Threads in C" created by CodeVault.
 It covers key notions regarding threads, race conditions, mutex, and even semaphores if you plan to tackle the bonus part.

-LGRIND
-Lgrind is a tool quite like Valgrind but for threads.

 WHAT IS A THREAD?

 In this project, we delve into a new concept: threads.